rulercosta/Python-Projects/README.md

 # Python_Projects
-A beginner's attempt at dabbling python
+A beginner's attempt at dabbling python.
 Starting with beginner level python projects